lpriysiv/retailApi/README.md

 ```

 ### Api docs
-Api docs are auto generated using Swagger-3/OpenApi at the url `/swagger-ui.html`
+Api docs are auto generated using Swagger-3 and OpenApi at the url `/swagger-ui.html`